 This aluminum disc is the perfect size to block off the entry port for the butterfly rod after it has been removed from the surge tank.
-We include 2 discs in case you want to add an addtional block over the rear freeze plug type plug in the rear of the unit or in case you mess up and need a spare.
+We include 2 discs in case you mess up ;-)

 Note - Although Gen2 DOHC engines also suffer from the dreaded varible intake we do not know if these discs are the correct size for that application.

 - Video - "Smoke testing Intake & Exhaust systems for air leaks - Gen3 Mitsubishi Montero"

 - Video - "Changing the intake manifold gasket on a Mitsubishi Montero."

 - Video - "2003 Mitsubishi Montero Surge Tank Butterfly Valves Bushings Replacement"

 - Video - "Montero Butterfly Valve removal AKA the piston eater."

 - Video - "Gen 3 Mitsubishi Montero 3.8l lower intake repair 6g75 2003-2006"